Anna Vissi: Late 2012–2013: LAV, Access All Areas, Daimones remake

 On 4 October premiered the song " Den Ine Psema" ("It's not a lie").
 On 26 October 2012, Vissi started appearing at club Kentro Athinon in a concert series titled "LAV" with Nikos Zoidakis and Demy.

-On late November 2012, Sony Music in co-operation with Minos-EMI released Access All Areas, a 5-CD compilation to mark Anna's 40-year musical career.
+In late November 2012, Sony Music in co-operation with Minos-EMI released Access All Areas, a 5-CD compilation to mark Anna's 40-year musical career.
 The compilation included 84 songs from her first album As Kanoume Apopse Mian Arhi through her latest EP Tiraniemai.
 A 64-paged book accompanied the cds with previously unreleased photos of Anna by Christine Crokos.
 The release was a limited one, with initially only 500 numbered copies being issued in both Greece and Cyprus.
 All 500 copies were shipped on just three days, and the compilation was released in March 2013 with further 750 copies.
 The compilation reached no 3 on the official Greek IFPI charts.